 Out of my own curiosity I have decided to run a test on Corona Extra using EZ Gluten as part of my ongoing gluten in beer research.

 My initial read on the test strip was negative, <10ppm (January 2022).
 However, after more thought, the line is a bit faint and suspect… I ended up running another test in October 2022 and that time it was convincingly positive.

 After seeing this, it seems that Corona may indeed have more than >10ppm gluten, but it may depend on the batch and brewing conditions etc, and/or the testing device used.
-On top of that, the polyclonal antibody used in EZ Gluten could potentially be picking up non-immunogenic wheat sub-fractions, like D-hordein.
+On top of that, the polyclonal antibody used in EZ Gluten could be picking up potentially non-immunogenic barley sub-fractions, like D-hordein.
 D-hordein is a sub-fraction of barley’s gluten protein.
 It has a similar epitope structure as HMW-glutenin from wheat.
 EZ gluten seems to be able to pick up both (updated sources coming soon thanks).